joatmon08/hashicorp-stack-demoapp/README.md

 Terraform will set up the PKI secrets engine for TLS in the Consul cluster (not the service mesh).

+### Configure Vault for Applications

+Go to the `vault/applications` workspace in Terraform Cloud.

+Start a new plan and apply it.

+Terraform will set up auth methods and secrets engines related to applications deploying infrastructure with the Terraform Cloud operator.

 ### Configure Consul